-5(d) The Likely Impacts
+5(e) The Likely Impacts

-The assessment of the Development Application demonstrates that, subject to the recommended conditions, the proposal will have minimal impact in the locality.
+The assessment of the Review Application demonstrates that, subject to the recommended conditions, the proposal will have minimal impact in the locality.

-5(e) The suitability of the site for the development
+5(f) The suitability of the site for the development

-Provided that any adverse effects on adjoining properties are minimised, this site is considered suitable to accommodate the proposed development, and this has been demonstrated in the assessment of the application.
+Provided that any adverse effects on adjoining properties are minimised, this site is considered suitable to accommodate the proposed development.

-5(f) Any submissions
+5(g) Any submissions

-The application was notified in accordance with Marrickville Development Control Plan 2011 for a minimum of 14 days to surrounding properties.
-Two (2) submissions were received in response to the notification.
+The application was notified in accordance with Marrickville Development Control Plan 2011 for a period of 14 days to surrounding properties 2 submissions were received in response to the notification from the same objectors to the original development application.
+No new issues were raised with the amended plans.